Baherelkhouly/Olympics-Analysis-Project/README.md

 ├── Olympics Analysis.py # Python script with SQL queries, data processing, and visualizations ├── Olympics_db # SQL database file (created from raw CSVs or provided) ├── Plots # All visualized charts
-├── Presentation # A presentation file to document the project └── README.md # Project documentation
+└── README.md # Project documentation